 Whitestone REIT Reports First Quarter 2023 Results

-/EIN News/ -- HOUSTON, May 02, 2023 (GLOBE NEWSWIRE) -- Whitestone REIT (NYSE: WSR) (“Whitestone” or the “Company”) today announced its operating and financial results for the first quarter of 2023.
+HOUSTON, May 02, 2023 (GLOBE NEWSWIRE) -- Whitestone REIT WSR ("Whitestone" or the "Company") today announced its operating and financial results for the first quarter of 2023.
 Whitestone creates neighborhood center communities in its high-quality open-air shopping centers that it acquires, owns, manages, develops, and redevelops primarily in the largest, fastest-growing, high-household-income markets in the Sunbelt.

 "We were pleased with our start to 2023, delivering strong results on multiple fronts.
 Our high-quality, open-air shopping centers located in Texas and Arizona continue to see strong consumer demand and performed very well in the quarter, highlighted by 2.8% same store NOI growth and 20%+ leasing spreads.
 Looking forward, we are well positioned to produce consistent cash flow growth, to continue balance sheet strengthening and to drive long-term shareholder value.
 We remain confident in our 2023 outlook and are reiterating all of our 2023 guidance targets."